Season Calendar & Events

 What should I bring to DANCE CLASS?

 We always want our dancers to come to class prepared to have a fun and successful session!
 Dancers should come to the studio already dressed in their class uniform; of course easy to remove warm ups or cover ups are fine as long as they are removed at the proper time before class.
 Dancers should have whatever shoes they need for class packed in their bags; if dancers are in a combo class make sure they have both pairs of shoes packed and ready to go.
 It’s always smart to come to class with a water bottle and some back up hair ties, bobby pins, and bandaids tucked away in your bag.
 We would prefer it if dancers could refrain from packing toys from home in their dance bags, they can be distracting and we would hate for them to get lost.
-We are happy to provide hand sanitizer to your child but if they would like a personal one, those are great little clip ons for their bag.
+We are happy to provide hand sanitizer for your child but if they would like a personal one, those are great little clip ons for their bag.
 Lastly, we recommend that all bags, shoes, and warm up be labeled with your dancer's name on the inside or tag.
 That way if it gets misplaced we can easily find its owner.

 Where can I purchase my dancer's required ATTIRE & SHOES?